cuizhu/blog/README.md

   Install docker first please

-  step1: Install ( only need once in all development)
+  step1: Install ( only need once in all development,  just run the ruby2.6 before building if you have installed already )

   Delete the Gemfile.lock first， or install error